 Conclusion: how to run kickass team building away days

 Away days and team building events are great for forging connections between team members and generating trust and collaboration.
-We believe they can be beneficial to all teams, but they do need to be custom-designed for each team.
-No one organisation is the same, and no one team is the same.
-There are no perfect recipes for an effective away day.
-No preset agendas that include just the right amount of learning and team bonding.
+We believe they can be beneficial to all teams, but they do need to be custom designed for each one.
+Every organisation is different, and so is every team within it.
+There is no perfect recipe for an effective away day.
+No ready-made agenda that includes just the right amount of learning and team bonding.
 But there are common ingredients that can be used.
-All that is required is to figure out the right quantity for each in order to make the perfect mix.
+All that is required is for you to figure out the right quantities to make the perfect mix.

-Make sure you don’t lose sight of why you are organising an away day, or get sidetracked by gimmicks such as expensive guest speakers and napkin folding activities.
-Just keep your purpose in mind, and use our five ingredients.
-That way, you’ll most certainly end up creating an amazing, effective kickass away day experience.
+Make sure you don’t lose sight of why you are organising an away day or get sidetracked by gimmicks such as expensive guest speakers or napkin folding classes.
+Just keep your purpose in mind, and use the five ingredients.
+This way, you’ll most certainly end up creating an amazing, effective kickass away day experience.

 We also offer an equally kickass team development bootcamp.